LiveAgent Bug Bounty Program

 We will reward you for the following types of vulnerabilities:

 - SQL Injection

 - Access Control Bypass

 - Directory Traversal

-Reports of when an attacker can only threaten his own account will not be rewarded with a bounty.
+Reports of when an attacker can only threaten his own account with Admin role only will not be rewarded with a bounty.
 XSS caused by an Admin will not be rewarded with a bounty.